You have 12 different cranial nerves that control your sensory and motor functions. They connect your brain to different parts of the body.

 It’s divided into two parts: spinal and cranial.
 The spinal portion originates in the upper part of your spinal cord.
 The cranial part starts in your medulla oblongata.

-These parts meet briefly before the spinal part of the nerve moves to supply the muscles of your neck while the cranial part follows the vagus nerve.
+These parts meet briefly before the spinal part of the nerve moves to supply the muscles of your neck.
+The cranial part follows the vagus nerve.